Mr. Chad Erbrecht

 How to be successful in Geometry:

 Geometry is similar to other math courses because new material is built on the knowledge of previous material.
 The material continues to build on itself throughout the year.
 Geometry also varies from other math courses, however.
-In Geometry students will have the opportunity to learn the process of how math was created.
-In this class, students will be exposed to numerous definitions, postulates, and theorems what I refer to as “the Theory.”
+In Geometry, students will have the opportunity to learn the process of how math was created.
+In this class, students will be exposed to numerous definitions, postulates, and theorems.
+I refer these generally as “the Theory.”
 Success will depend on a long-term working knowledge of these items.
 Items studied in early chapters will continuously show up throughout the remainder of the course.
 For this reason, it will be important that the students take certain measures to help ensure a long-term understanding of those items.
-Methods to accomplish this will be suggested in class, but it is the student’s responsibility to decide to use those methods, or not.
+Methods to accomplish this will be suggested in class, but it is the student’s responsibility to decide to use those methods.
 Never before has it been necessary to study “theory” in previous math courses.
 Focus on the theory first, and the ability to solve the problems and do proofs will come as a result of that theory.
 Success in Geometry is a by-product of knowing this theory well first.

-My first and most useful strategy to accomplish this is to study that days notes for 10-15 minutes each night before beginning the homework assignment reviewing the definitions, postulates, and theorems “the theory” from that day’s lesson.
-Remember ths is far more beneficial if its done before beginning the nightly homework.
+My first and most useful strategy to accomplish this is to study that day's notes for 10-15 minutes each night.
+Before beginning the homework assignment, reviewing the definitions, postulates, and theorems “the theory” from that day’s lesson.
+Remember this is far more beneficial if it's done before beginning the nightly homework.
 Students should review the items again before quizzes, and then again before the chapter test.
 This will allow students to study the material several times in order to transition that material into long-term memory.
-Last minute cramming of the definitions, postulates, and theorems will most likely lead to short-term knowledge, and a lack of understanding why they work and when to use them.
+Last minute cramming of the definitions, postulates, and theorems will most likely lead to short-term knowledge, and a lack of understanding.
 This type of studying causes short term knowledge of the material and will gradually lead to struggles later in the course.
 Not studying these items at all, or cramming these items the night before the assessment tends to result in lower performance as the school year progresses.
 Laying a proper foundation of the theory in the first several chapters is critical to success.
 I hope this helps!